DPDK/dpdk/doc/guides/prog_guide/rcu_lib.rst

 DPDK supports a pipeline model of packet processing and service cores.
 In these use cases, a given data structure may not be used by all the workers in the application.
-The writer does not have to wait for all the workers to report their quiescent state.
+The writer has to wait only for the workers that use the data structure to report their quiescent state.
 To provide the required flexibility, this library has a concept of a QS variable.
-The application can create one QS variable per data structure to help it track the end of grace period for each data structure.
-This helps keep the grace period to a minimum.
+If required, the application can create one QS variable per data structure to help it track the end of grace period for each data structure.
+This helps keep the length of grace period to a minimum.

 How to use this library